Home

 Chiranthodendron pentadactylon

 Temperature & humidity -- The Hand Tree comes from a climate that is moderate throughout the year - neither too cold nor too hot.
 It is said to be hardy down to about 20 degrees F (-7°C), but frequent, prolonged frosts may stress the tree, especially when young.
 I recommend protecting your seedlings from all frost the first year or two.
-The trees appreciate humidity and might not thrive if the air is very dry.
+The trees appreciate some humidity and might not thrive if the air is very dry.

 Have fun growing them!